 In the end, that’s what Urban Scrawl is meant to be; an undeniable expression of self, a challenge and an invitation, a mark I make on the world.

 For information on current show listings please see my blog at www.patriciaaaron.com

-Public art commissions include work for the Museum of Outdoor Arts in Englewood, IGW Records in Littleton, CO and the Tobacco Free Kids Campaign in Washington D.C.
+She has also exhibited in New York (NYC) Ohio, Massachusetts, Washington, D.C., Maryland, Virginia, Louisiana, Florida, Texas, Michigan, Georgia, New Mexico, Wyoming and Reykjavik, Iceland and Augsburg, Germany, and completed public art commissions for Museum of Outdoor Arts in Englewood, Colorado, IGW Records in Littleton, Colorado, and the Tobacco Free Kids Campaign in Washington, D.C.

-Aaron was awarded Artist Residencies at the Anderson Ranch Arts Center in Snowmass, Colorado; Santa Fe Art Institute, Santa Fe, New Mexico; and Virginia Center for Creative Arts, Sweet Briar, VA
+Aaron has received artist residency fellowships to SIM Residency, Korpulfsstadir Reykjavik Iceland, Hui No’eau, Maui, Hawaii, Ucross Foundation, Ucross, Wyoming; Museum of Outdoor Arts, Englewood, Colorado; Anderson Ranch Arts Center in Snowmass, Colorado; Santa Fe Art Institute, Santa Fe, New Mexico; and Virginia Center for Creative Arts, Sweet Briar, Virginia.

 Her teaching experience includes working as Adjunct Faculty with the University of Denver, University of Colorado at Denver, Regis University, Arapahoe Community College, and as Instructor with University of Denver Ricks Center and the Arts Students League of Denver